 Regardless of the class you choose, you’ll need to pick 30 cards to fill out your deck.
 Every Hearthstone card represents a unique effect that either summons a creature, casts a spell, forges a weapon, or even replaces your hero with a completely different entity (and a different hero power).
 You’ll find cards of different quality: common (white), rare (blue), epic (purple), and legendary (orange).
 Common cards are as simple as it gets while legendary cards often have game-changing effects.
 Rares and epics fall somewhere in between.

 This might sound complicated but think of your Hearthstone deck as a toolkit holding a wide range of instruments.
 And it’s your job to decide when—and how—to use them.
 Creating a strong deck is a must if you want to be good at the game.
 New players don’t have a lot to choose from, so they might have to buy card packs or complete quests and adventures to get more options.

-Once you have a decent amount of cards, you can look for Hearthstone top decks online or try to come up with your own set of cards.
+Once you have a decent amount of cards, you can look for the best Hearthstone decks online or try to come up with your own set of cards.
 Once again, these are very important.
 So much so that there’s a service called Hearthstone Deck Tracker that allows you to track the cards left in your deck and account for the cards that your opponent has already played.